 PLEASE ARRIVE SOLO.
 Bringing along family or friends simply increases the risk for all.
 The only exception would be a parent or guardian who is bringing a child in for his or her scheduled appointment.
 PLEASE ARRIVE ON TIME FOR YOUR APPOINTMENT, neither early nor late.
 We have implemented a staggered schedule to minimize patient-to-patient contact to the extent possible.

 UPON ARRIVAL please call the receptionist at 541.312.3223 to let us know you have arrived for your appointment.
 The receptionist will provide you with further instructions at that time.
 We are observing a “wait-in-vehicle” protocol to minimize patient-patient contact and ensure everyone’s safety.
 Once you have been advised by our receptionist that the doctor is ready for you, you may proceed inside.
-We ask that you first please use the washroom immediately to the left of the elevator in our first-floor lobby to WASH YOUR HANDS for at least 20 seconds.
-Please then proceed to the FIRST FLOOR offices of Dr. Villano.
-The receptionist will be ready to direct you from there.
-We will be seeing all patients in Dr. Villano’s first-floor offices until further notice in our effort to ensure patient safety and implement OHA-required COVID-19 Precautions.
-Please note: We greatly appreciate the wearing of masks for the protection of all patients and staff.
+We ask that you first please use the washroom immediately to the left of the elevator in our first-floor lobby, or immediately to the left of the VillanoMD entrance door in our second-floor lobby, to WASH YOUR HANDS for at least 20 seconds before entering the waiting/reception area.
+Please note: Per OHA and the Governor’s Directive, we are requiring the wearing of masks for the protection of all patients and staff.
 Thank you for observing these added safety measures.
 We appreciate your cooperation and support.
 Social distancing saves lives.